 Land is exempt for an assessment year if —

-(a) at midnight on 30 June in the previous financial year, it is dedicated to, or vested in trustees for, the purposes of a zoological garden, an agricultural, pastoral or horticultural show, an historical society, a public museum or other public purposes; and
+(a) at midnight on 30 June in the previous financial year, it is dedicated to, or vested in trustees for, the purposes of a zoological garden, an agricultural, pastoral or horticultural show, an historical society, a public museum or similar public purposes; and

 (b) it is used for those purposes.

+[Section 36 amended by No. 30 of 2008 s.
+15.]

 37. Land owned by public charitable or benevolent institutions

 Land is exempt for an assessment year if —